-The numerical values reproduced in Table 2 for measurement uncertainty are defined by GCOS as the target uncertainty with a coverage factor "k=2".
-To obtain the requirements expressed as the standard uncertainty of the named quantity, these values should be divided by 2.
+The numerical values reproduced in Table 2 for measurement uncertainty are defined by GCOS as the target uncertainty with a coverage factor of 2, which means that to obtain the requirements expressed as the standard uncertainty of the named quantity (the usual presentation), these values should be divided by 2.

-As with any such distillation, Table 2 raises some questions of meaning, validity and internal consistency.
-We therefore treat this list of requirements as a starting point for the Lakes_cci project that requires refinement, through expert and user consultation within the Lakes_cci ([TR-40]; "TR" refers to a numbered technical requirement of the Lakes_cci project).
+As with any such distillation, Table 2 cannot be considered definitive for all potential users.
+We therefore treat this list of requirements as a starting point for the Lakes\cci project that requires refinement, through expert and user consultation within the Lakes\cci ([TR-40]; "TR" refers to a numbered technical requirement of the Lakes\cci project).